faizangit123/portfolio/faizan_portfolio/README.md

-## ⚠️ Usage & Copyright Notice
+## ⚠️ Usage Notice & Copyright Notice

 This project is part of my **personal developer portfolio**.

 You are welcome to **view and evaluate** the source code for learning and recruitment purposes.

-❌ Commercial use is not permitted
+Commercial use or redistribution is not permitted without permission.
-❌ Redistribution without permission is not permitted

 If you are a recruiter or interviewer and would like to discuss this project in detail, feel free to contact me.